Contents

 I have a confession that will surprise nobody who has ever borrowed my laptop: my browser at any given moment is holding somewhere north of two hundred open tabs.
 Each one is a promise to myself — “I’ll read this later” — and each one is a lie.
 Worse, the tabs I do eventually bookmark have a nasty habit of rotting.
 I click through six months later and find a 404, a parked domain, or a “this article has been removed” notice.
 The thing I wanted to keep is gone, and all my bookmark preserved was the gravestone.

-Link rot is the quiet tax on a life lived online.
+Link rot is the quiet tax on a life lived online, and it’s getting steeper as more of what we read lives on platforms that reorganise, paywall, or simply delete their back catalogues.
 The fix I landed on is Linkwarden, and it has done more for my digital hoarding than any number of New Year’s resolutions to “tab less”.

 Advertisement